quicwg/base-drafts/CONTRIBUTING.md

 The Working Group has a few venues for discussion:

-* We plan to meet at all [IETF meetings](https://www.ietf.org/meeting/) for the foreseeable future, and hold interim meetings between them, at least through 2017.
+* We plan to meet at all [IETF meetings](https://www.ietf.org/meeting/) for the foreseeable future, and hold interim meetings between them.
 See our [meeting materials repository](https://github.com/quicwg/wg-materials) and the [official proceedings](https://datatracker.ietf.org/wg/quic/meetings/).

 * Our [mailing list](https://www.ietf.org/mailman/listinfo/quic) is used for most communication, including notifications of meetings, new drafts, consensus calls and other business, as well as issue discussion.